-- except they were already in the hands of WPI, as she left them in her desk before she knew she would be forever locked out of her office. - 100.
-On November 4, 2011, two days after the notice of intent to sue, supra, WPI filed a lawsuit against Dr. Mikovits.
-In that suit they alleged breach of contract, trade secret misappropriation, conversion, breach of implied covenant of good faith and fair dealing, seeking specific performance and replevin against Dr. Mikovits. - 101.
-On November 7, 2011, WPI filed a motion for a TRO seeking the return of the computer and lab books.
-Judge Brent Adams entered a TRO against her. - 102.
+- 106. On November 4, 2011, WPI filed a lawsuit against Dr. Mikovits.
+In that suit they alleged breach of contract, trade secret misappropriation, conversion, breach of implied covenant of good faith and fair dealing, seeking specific performance and replevin against Dr. Mikovits. - 107.
+On November 7, 2011, WPI filed a motion for an ex parte TRO seeking the return of the computer and lab books.
+Judge Brent Adams entered a TRO against her. - 108.
 On November 9, 2011, service was made of the complaint and TRO.
 Dr. Mikovits was not home, she was away taking care of her elderly mother.
 She returned to her home on November 13, 2011, to find the summons and complaint taped to the wall on the porch of her house.
 The next morning she contacted Atty.
-Dennis Jones and hired him. - 103.
-On November 18, 2011, while on her way to meet with her new attorney, she was arrested as set forth above. - 104.
-On that same day her attorneys filed in opposition to the motion for preliminary injunction asserting that she did not have possession or control of any misappropriated property.
+Dennis Jones and hired him. - 109.
+On November 18, 2011, while on her way to meet with her new attorney, she was arrested as set forth above. - 110.
+On that same day her attorneys filed an opposition to the motion for preliminary injunction asserting that she did not have possession or control of any misappropriated property.
 In fact, when the Ventura County officers searched her house and took her family members' computers, tablets and phone, they did not find a single notebook.
-As set forth above, her former lab assistant, who was an agent of HW, AW, Lombardi, Kinne and Hillersby was holding them in his possession without informing any of the WPI principals. - 105.
-On November 22, 2011, there was a hearing on her civil case while she was in jail and unrepresented.
+As set forth above, her former lab assistant, who was an agent of FHW, AW, Lombardi, Kinne and Hillersby was holding them in his possession. - 111.
+On November 22, 2011, there was a hearing on her civil case in Nevada while she was in jail in California, and unrepresented.
 At this time she and her attorney, Dennis Jones, had never spoken personally to one another so he could not take any steps to bind or make any representations for her in open court.
 In addition Dr. Mikovits did not have counsel retained yet for the criminal proceedings.
-She eventually retained an attorney by the name of Scott Freeman, who is now a sitting judge in Reno.
+She eventually retained an attorney by the name of Scott Freeman, who is now a sitting Superior Court Judge in Reno.